Meet our Team

 Ian Bond – Project Officer

 Ian has worked in Community Mental Health Teams for many years, as well as Drug and Alcohol services/rehabilitation.
-He has proven experience in the Disability Employment sector, helping people with disabilities and mental health conditions find employment suited to them.
+He has proven experience in the Disability Employment sector, helping people with disabilities and mental health conditions find employment.

 Throughout his career, Ian has developed IT skills, allowing him to manage/administrate networks, as well as maintain websites and databases.